memogarcia/memogarcia.mx/_posts/2018-02-20-openstack-deployment.md

 **Note** This is a Work-In-Progress Document and the most up-to-date information is available at: [github.com/memogarcia/openstack-deployer](https://github.com/memogarcia/openstack-deployer)

-Deploying OpenStack using containers allows an easy customization and flexibility on how to deploy the platform for development, testing and _production_ environments.
+Deploying OpenStack using containers allows easy customisation and flexibility on how to deploy the platform for development, testing and _production_ environments.

 Current deployment: **stable/queens**